jasoncookdesign/beatport-continuity/README.md

 **Phase 1 complete.**

-The system is stable, automated, and already useful.
+The system is stable, resilient, automated, and already useful.
-Future changes, if any, will be driven by observed behavior over time—not feature ambition.
+Future changes will be driven by observed behavior over time—not feature ambition.